 My Japanese translation skills aren't great but I can read a graph.
-It's flat. about 7 years ago
+It's flat. almost 8 years ago

 OK.
 The translation of this table is as follows.
 The top table is radiation in the air and the table below it is radiation measured in the tap water.